 What is cholangitis?

-Cholangitis is a term referring to inflammation of the bile duct.
-Cholangiohepatitis means inflammation of the bile ducts, gall bladder, and surrounding liver tissue.
+Cholangitis refers to inflammation of the bile duct.
+Cholangiohepatitis is inflammation of the bile ducts, gall bladder, and surrounding liver tissue.

-Triaditis is the medical term used to describe the combination of 1) cholangiohepatitis, 2) pancreatitis, and 3) inflammatory bowel disease (IBD).
+Triaditis is the medical term used to describe the combination of cholangiohepatitis, pancreatitis, and inflammatory bowel disease (IBD).
 In a recent study, 83% of cats with cholangiohepatitis also were found to have inflammation of the duodenum and/or jejunum (parts of the small intestine).
-50% of cats with cholangiohepatitis were diagnosed with lesions on their pancreas.
+Half of the cats with cholangiohepatitis were diagnosed with lesions on their pancreas.
 Inflammatory bowel disease may cause bacteria to infect the common bile duct, resulting in pancreatitis and cholangiohepatitis.
 Even though many cats have significant inflammation in the small intestine, diarrhea is not commonly observed in cats with cholangiohepatitis.

 What causes CCHS?